bylinina/ling_course/course_notes/weeks23.md

 - '**Writing system**' has two meanings: 1) the writing system of an individual language; 2) an abstract type of writing system.
 In the first sense, there are as many writing systems as there are written languages, but in the second sense the number is limited to a few types, such as logographic or word writing systems, syllabic writing systems, phonetic writing systems, or variant forms thereof.
 - **Script**: the graphic form of the units of a writing system (as in, 'The Croatian and Serbian writing systems are very similar, but they employ different scripts, Roman and Cyrillic, respectively.')
 - **Orthography** (=**spelling**): the standardized variety of a given, language-specific writing system (as in, 'American and British orthography or spelling conventions differ in some details.')
-- **Alphabet**: the inventory of basic signs of a writing system (as in, 'The Tibetan alphabet consists of 30 letters'.)
+- '**Alphabet**' is used to refer to either 1) the inventory of basic signs of a phonological writing system; or 2) of any writing system in general (as in, 'The Tibetan alphabet consists of 30 letters'.)

+The starting point of talking about the relation between speech and writing are the following three important facts:
+1. A lot of languages (in fact, probably the majority of languages of the world) are not written, that is, do not have a canonic way of writing them down.
+2. That there are no languages that have written form but no spoken (or signed) form.
+3. The writing system of a language can change without affecting the language much.
+[Azerbaijani](https://en.wikipedia.org/wiki/Azerbaijani_language) is an example of a language that underwent three changes of writing systems within the course of one century (Arabic script → Latin → Cyrillic → Latin).
+This didn't have any dramatic effect on the language itself.

-One important fact about writing is that a lot of languages (in fact, probably the majority of languages of the world) are not written, that is, do not have a canonic way of writing them down.
-Another important fact about writing is that there are no languages that have written form but no spoken (or signed) form.
-What these two facts in combination mean is that written language is secondary to spoken -- actually, a type of language technology, an extra advancement on top of natural language to help with its transmission and storing.
+What these three facts in combination mean is that written language is secondary to spoken -- actually, a type of language technology, an extra advancement on top of natural language to help with its transmission and storing.
 So, when we say that speech and writing are two different 'modalities' of language, we don't mean that they have equal status.
 They don't!

-Let's look at these differences between speech and writing and think about them together:
+Let's look at differences between speech and writing that are listed in one popular book on writing systems and think about them together:

 ```{margin}
 Coulmas, F. 2003. _Writing systems: An introduction to their linguistic analysis_.
 Cambridge University Press.